 7. Child to start settling, parents/carer to stay and support the child at this time.
 Room to be set up with stimulating activities which the child enjoys (from prior discussion with parents)

 8. Initial settling sessions to be kept short and increased as child becomes more comfortable.
 Parents/carers to leave the child for short periods, becoming longer once settled.

 9. Once parents/carers feel comfortable and child is settled enough, parents can leave child for part of the session.
 If this is a success a started date will be arranged.

-10. Once the child has started it is very important for parents/carers to keep key person, senco and nursery manager updated on the child's condition.
-This is so amendments can be made to any paper work and all staff working alongside the child can be informed and are able to support the child and family.
+10. Once the child has started it is very important for parents/carers to keep key person and SENCo updated on the child's condition and needs.
+This is so amendments can be made to any paper work and all staff working alongside the child can be informed about the changes so they can fully support the child and family.

-11. Senco/key person will keep parents/carers informed of their child's progress by regular verbal discussions/review meetings and written feedback.
+11. SENCo/key person will keep parents/carers informed of their child's progress by regular verbal discussions/reviews, face to face meetings with other professionals (if involved) and written feedback.

-12. If after an initial period of time and after discussions between parents/carers, key person and senco we decide a referral is required to another professional or agency for advice and support, parents/carers will have to give their written consent before the referral can be initiated.
+12. If after an initial period of time and after discussions between parents/carers, key person and SENCo we decide a referral is required to other professionals or agency for advice and support, parents/carers will have to give their written consent before the referral can be initiated.
 At each stage of this process parent/carers will be involved in the discussions and planning of any additional support offered.